 Please try the free version first and if you like the game, support the development by buying the full version.

 Please be aware that Chicken Tournament for Android is not feature complete yet!

 I began developing CT for Android in January 2014.
 Starting from scratch and with the amount of boiler plate code it took a while until the first chicken was visible on the screen.
 The original models were saved as *.3DS files which then were converted into *.x files to be easily loaded in Direct-X. I managed to convert the original files to much simpler wavefront *.OBJ files, which were initially parsed and loaded during runtime using a java parser for wavefront object files.

 Later on that parsing was modified to create static java classes containing the model data, which could immediately sent to the graphics card.
 To eliminate the copy step from java to native memory, the current version now creates static *.cpp files that contain raw model data which can be rendered instantly.
 That reduced model loading time to around zero.

 More and more code was first written in java and then selectively reimplemented in C/C++ for efficiency and speed, which is essentially important for the particle systems and physics algorithms.

 Later a complete window manager and widget engine was implemented to allow for menus, buttons and controls.

 All OpenGL Shaders are self-written, even the water shader which was carefully tuned to look realistic enough.
 I’m very pleased with the graphic presentation compared to the much simpler Direct-X version from 2003.

 The game logic is still written in Java but time critical parts will hopefully be rewritten in optimised C++ code.
-Lots of features are still missing, like multiplayer support or game modes as chicken.
+Lots of features are still missing, like multiplayer support.